Wiki · Concept · Last reviewed June 25, 2026

 Model weight security is not the same as opposition to open-weight AI.
 Open-weight systems can support research, competition, auditability, privacy, local deployment, and resilience.
 The NTIA's 2024 report on dual-use foundation models with widely available weights recognized those benefits while recommending active monitoring of risks rather than immediate blanket restriction.

-The practical question is proportionality: which models should be openly released, which should be staged, which should be gated, which should remain API-only, and which controls should apply before and after release?
-The answer may change as capabilities change.
-A model that is safe to copy at one capability level may require stronger controls at another.
+The practical question is proportionality: which models should be broadly released, which should be staged, which should be gated, which should remain API-only, and which controls should apply before and after release?
+The answer may change as capabilities, modalities, tool use, misuse evidence, and deployment contexts change.

 Security Pattern